beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $book>>
 ```

-The `look` action takes only one value which is the text to display when activated on the object.
+The `look` action takes only one value which is the text to display when activated on the subject.
 The words `examine`, `see`, and `check` will also activate this action.

 #### Take